 A vast collection of subject-specific encyclopedias and other reference materials, easily searchable.
 Enter search terms and browse reference materials grouped by related subject terms.
-This database will be changing after June 30, 2020 to only offer access to Bush purchased ebook content.
+This database changed July 2020 to only offer access to Bush purchased ebook content.
 For more specific details, please contact a librarian.

 Search broadly across many subjects and sources for articles, dissertations, books, abstracts and court opinions from academic publishers, professional societies, online repositories, universities and other web sites.
 Note: Google does not identify the databases it uses; nor does it indicate the quality of the sources it provides.
 Use Google Scholar as a supplement to Hamline database searching.